BurgerFi to Serve Plant-Based Beyond Burger at Coral Gables Location

 Courtesy of BurgerFi

-In addition to the Gables, BurgerFi locations in Coral Springs and West and East Delray Beach are adding the patty.
-If you're traveling, find the Beyond Burger in Malibu, California; Philadelphia; New York City; and Poughkeepsie, New York.
+In addition to the Gables location, BurgerFi outposts in Coral Springs and West and East Delray Beach will offer the patty.
+If you're traveling, find the Beyond Burger in Malibu, California; Philadelphia, Pennsylvania; and New York City and Poughkeepsie, New York.

 Since launching in 2011, the BurgerFi chain is projected to have 100 restaurants open by mid-2017.